Critical Care Medicine

 MILU = Medical Intensive Liver Unit

-A key outcome is the percentage of patients discharged to home or rehabilitation (either at home or a facility).
+A key outcome is the percentage of patients discharged to home or rehabilitation (either at home or a facility), which continues to rise.